tuomascode/Flappy-Bat-AI/README.md

 # Flappy-Bat-AI
 Flappy Bat AI

-A Python pygame version of the popular Flappy Bird game, but with a twist - an AI controls the acceleration of the bat.
+A Python pygame version of the popular Flappy Bird game, but with a twist - an AI controls the acceleration of the bat, instead of 'jumping'.
 This provides a challenge for the AI, which uses a neural network with the ability to evolve new hidden nodes and connections to learn how to play the game.

 Dependencies